Saikrishna1504/MCQ_Extension_AI/README.md

-# 🔍 Smart Quiz Solver - Chrome Extension
+# 🔍 MCQ Help Buddy - Chrome Extension

-A professional Chrome extension that instantly solves multiple-choice questions using Google's Gemini AI.
-Features a clean, minimal interface inspired by Google's design language.
+A professional Chrome extension powered by Google's Gemini AI that helps you solve multiple-choice questions with detailed explanations.
+It features a clean, modern interface with a focus on user experience and provides instant AI-powered assistance for your MCQs.

-## ✨ Features
+## 🌟 What's New in v2.0.0

-- **🎨 Clean Dialog Interface** - Minimal white design with Google Material styling
+- **🎨 Completely Redesigned UI** - Fresh, modern interface with improved usability
-- **🚀 Auto-Send Functionality** - Automatically sends questions to AI when dialog opens
-- **✏️ Editable AI Prompts** - Customize how you want AI to respond
-- **🖱️ Click-to-Solve Icon** - Magnifying glass icon appears on text selection
-- **⌨️ Keyboard Shortcuts** - Quick access with `Ctrl+Shift+Q`
-- **🤖 Multiple AI Interactions** - Right-click menu, icon click, and keyboard shortcuts
-- **📱 Draggable & Resizable** - Move and resize dialog anywhere on screen
-- **🎯 Smart Context Detection** - Automatically finds question options on the page
+- **⚡ Better Performance** - Faster response times and smoother animations
-- **🛡️ Robust Error Handling** - User-friendly error messages and recovery
+- **🛡️ Enhanced Error Handling** - More robust error recovery and user feedback
+- **🔄 Auto-Reload Support** - Content script automatically reloads when needed
+- **💅 Polished Design** - New styling with better accessibility and visual feedback

 ## 🚀 Installation